-I would recommend storing each component of this recipe (tuna salad, avocado, kale and wraps) separately in a sealed container of the fridge for up to 2 days.
-Reheat the wraps in the microwave for 30 – 40 seconds before adding the filling and toasting.
+I would recommend storing each component of this recipe (tuna salad, avocado, kale and cassava flour tortillas) separately in a sealed container of the fridge for up to 2 days.
+Reheat the tortilla wraps in the microwave for 30 – 40 seconds before adding the filling and toasting.

 Can I make substitutions to the tuna salad?

 You can likely use canned salmon in this recipe in place of the tuna, though I haven’t tried myself.
 You can also substitute different herbs for the fresh cilantro here if you prefer, and use grapes instead of apples if that’s more your thing!

 Can I substitute the cassava flour in the wraps?